 As of the date of this prospectus, the shares of common stock purchased by employees and former employees, the options granted to the employees and the shares of common stock an employee may receive upon exercise of an option (all as granted under either the 1998 Plan or the Willis Award Plan) generally are subject to transfer restrictions until the sixth anniversary of the date the employees originally purchased their stock.
 One exception to this transfer restriction allows an employee to sell shares of his or her common stock under an effective registration statement at the time Profit Sharing (Overseas), our majority shareholder and an indirect wholly owned subsidiary of KKR, sells its shares pursuant to such registration statement, in the same proportion as Profit Sharing (Overseas) sells its shares.
-In lieu of the exercise by certain of our employees or former employees of such registration rights, we expect that shortly after this offering that we or our related trust will repurchase such employees' shares of our common stock at a price per share equal to the price received by the selling shareholders in this offering less the underwriting discount.
-In addition, effective 30 days after the date of this prospectus, we intend to release these transfer restrictions on an aggregate of approximately 4,428,000 of these shares (including approximately 1,375,000 shares held by our group executive officers) such that these shares may be immediately sold in the open market by any of our employees who are not affiliates or group executive officers.
-These shares, other than the shares held by our group executive officers, are not subject to any lock-up arrangement with Salomon Smith Barney Inc. or J.P.
+In lieu of the exercise by certain of our employees or former employees of such registration rights, we expect that shortly after this offering that we or our related trust will repurchase shares of our common stock at a price per share equal to the price received by the selling shareholders in this offering less the underwriting discount.
+In addition, upon completion of this offering, we intend to release these transfer restrictions on an aggregate of of these shares such that these shares may be immediately sold by any of our employees who are not affiliates in the open market.
+These shares are not subject to any lock-up arrangement with Salomon Smith Barney Inc. or J.P.
 Morgan Securities Inc.

-The shares of common stock and options are also subject to certain risks of forfeiture, in whole or in part, prior to the sixth anniversary of the date the employees originally purchased the stock, including, without limitation, our right to repurchase the stock and to terminate exercisable options at a stated repurchase or termination price, which price ranges from the fair market value of the stock to the book value per share of the stock (for stock purchased and options granted prior to January 20, 2001), depending upon the circumstances of an employee's termination of employment.
+The shares of common stock and options are also subject to certain risks of forfeiture, in whole or in part, prior to the sixth anniversary of the date the employees originally purchased the stock, including, without limitation, our right to repurchase the stock and to terminate exercisable options at a stated repurchase or termination price, which price ranges from the fair market value of the stock to the book value per share of the stock (for stock purchased and options granted prior to January 20,

+2001), depending upon the circumstances of an employee's termination of employment.
 In the event Profit Sharing (Overseas) is selling all or a portion of its shares to an unaffiliated third party, the shares of common stock purchased by the employees are also subject to Profit Sharing (Overseas)'s right to cause the employees to sell all or a portion of their shares, and the employees have a right to cause Profit Sharing (Overseas) to permit employees and former employees to sell a portion of their shares.